Beagle Temperament & Personality Guide

 The Beagle is known for being a high-energy hound breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
+At 20-30 lbs and 10-15 yrs of typical lifespan, the Beagle brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 Few breeds combine boundless energy with the Beagle's distinctive character quite so effectively.

 Family Dynamics

 Few breeds combine boundless energy with the Beagle's distinctive character quite so effectively.
-Beagles with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Beagle should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 - Size: medium (20-30 lbs)